rowellx68/cypress-a11y/README.md

 Axe-core® is a trademark of Deque Systems, Inc. in the US and other countries.
 This plugin is not affiliated with or endorsed by Deque Systems, Inc.

+If you're looking to migrate from `cypress-axe`, you can find the migration guide [here](https://github.com/rowellx68/cypress-accessibility/blob/main/docs).

 ## Installation

 This plugin **only** works with Cypress version 10.0.0 or higher.